 One of the docks seen from its gate.

 How did it work, exactly?
 Wish I knew.
 Did the gate lower?

 This must be one of the most atmospheric bits of the city.
-That's characteristic of ruins, no?
+That's typical of ruins, no?

 Compare it with this, just downstream.
-The view is across to Glasgow Harbour, built on the site formerly used for livestock shipments.
+The view is across to Glasgow Harbour, built on a site formerly used for livestock shipments.

 We've traced the clock hand from the cathedral at one to the Glasgow Green at four, the Co-Op warehouse at six, and the Govan docks at seven.
 Now cross back over the river and arrive at nine o'clock at the Mitchell Library, 1906-12, dismissed by Williamson as "pompous Edwardian Baroque... fussy detail on all the elevations."
 That would be Literature herself marooned at the top.
 We're very close to Charing Cross, and this building is visible from the M8 as it traces the western edge of the city center.

 The view from under the dome.